MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-update-standard-costs.md

 ---
-title: How to Update Standard Costs | Microsoft Docs
+title: How to Update Standard Costs
 description: You must periodically update the standard costs of components and roll the new costs up to the parent item.
 services: project-madeira
 documentationcenter: ''